bitfocus/companion-module-etc-eos/companion/HELP.md

 ## Wheels - By category

-The encoder wheels are also availble by category:
+The encoder wheels are also available by category:

 | Category# | Description   |
 | --------- | ------------- |